Geoff Bodine

-Geoffrey Eli Bodine (born April 18, 1949) is a retired American motorsport driver and bobsled builder.
+Geoffrey Eli Bodine (born April 18, 1949) is an American former motorsport driver and bobsled builder.
+He raced at the NASCAR Cup Series from 1979 to 2011, earning 18 wins and a best season finish of third in 1990.

+Bodine was born into a racing family as his father and grandfather, Eli Bodine Jr. and Sr. built Chemung Speedrome just a year after he was born.
 He is the oldest of the three Bodine brothers (with Brett Bodine and Todd Bodine), and sister Denise.
-Bodine lives in West Melbourne, Florida.

-Bodine's racing career seemed to be on track right from the start as his father and grandfather, Eli Bodine Jr. and Sr. built Chemung Speedrome just a year after he was born.
-He began learning his racing skills at this track in the micro-midget division when he was only five years old.
+Bodine began learning his racing skills at this track in the micro-midget division when he was only five years old.
 He had such an itch to race that he disguised himself as a lady and entered an event known as the Powder Puff Derby when he was 15.

 NASCAR Modified driver

-Bodine was an accomplished driver before he hit the big-time in NASCAR's premier division, the Winston Cup Series, with his first start in 1979.
-By this time, Bodine was well known as a Modified driver in the Northeast, racing against popular drivers like Richie Evans, Jerry Cook, Jimmy Spencer, Ron Bouchard, and others.
+Bodine was already an accomplished driver before he hit the big-time in NASCAR's premier division, the Winston Cup Series, with his first start in 1979.
+By this time, Bodine was well known as a Modified driver in the Northeast, racing against popular drivers such as Richie Evans, Jerry Cook, Jimmy Spencer, Ron Bouchard, and others.
 Bodine earned Modified championships at Stafford Speedway, Shangri-La Speedway, Spencer Speedway, and Utica-Rome Speedway.
 He has won many of the big races in Modifieds including the Lancaster 200 (1978, 1981), Race of Champions (1972 – Trenton), the Stafford 200 (1978), the Trenton Dogleg 200 (1979), the Thompson 300, the Spring Sizzler (1980 – Stafford Speedway), Oswego Classic (1981), Cardinal Classic (1975 – Martinsville Speedway), Oxford 250 (1980, 1981), and other modified events.

 In 1978, Bodine won more races than any other Modified driver in recorded history.
 Driving cars owned by Dick Armstrong with Billy Taylor and Ralph Hop Harrington as crew chief, Bodine started 84 feature events and won 55 of them.
 Among the most prestigious of these victories were the Race of Champions at Pocono, the Spring Sizzler at Stafford, the Budweiser 200 at Oswego, both major events at Martinsville, the Thompson 300, and a sweep of the six-race Yankee All-Star League series.
 For these fifty-five victories, Bodine is credited in the Guinness Book of World Records with "Most wins in one season".

 Bodine's racing background also included wins in the Late Model division, Nationwide Series division, and others.
 He has six Busch Grand National wins to his credit.